 Finding a new career after leaving the workforce due to illness or disability can often be a daunting task, which is why PRIDE Industries offers employment help to individuals who are facing obstacles in their job pursuits.

-Joey Guillot is a carpenter at PRIDE Industries’ contract at Fort Polk in Louisiana.
+Joey Guillot is a carpenter at PRIDE Industries’ contract at Fort Johnson (formerly Fort Polk) in Louisiana.
 After a long period of unemployment, Joey found a new place and career at PRIDE.
 To get to this point, he worked with much determination to overcome numerous barriers.
 His story is an inspiration.

 Employment Services to Help Overcome Obstacles